janis-commerce/s3/README.md

 ```sh
 npm install @janiscommerce/s3
 ```
-## Methods
+## Description
+This is a package that wrapped the AWS SDK for the management S3 request, it will make easier the using of it.
+For more information read the AWS S3 SDK [AWS S3 SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html)

-The methods that can be used are:
+The possible methods are:

 * `getObject`
 * `putObject`